 The German Oskar Speck kayaked from India to Sri Lanka in 1935 and the Australian adventurer Sandy Robson did that in 2014.
 This will possibly be the first time an Indian will be making the human-powered journey after Lord Rama did that many millennia ago!

 A Slow Boat Around Sri Lanka starts on the Indian mainland, at Rameshwaram, circumnavigates Sri Lanka in a clockwise direction, to end at Pamban, 1,500 km (or thereabouts) and a couple of months later.
 It is difficult to be on a human powered canoe, and enjoy all the sights and sounds of this beautiful country in a matter of two months.
 But the plan is to savour as much as is possible.

 The plan is to camp on a different beach every evening, meeting people, hearing stories, eating local food, drinking the local beverage and getting immersed in a culture diverse from my own.

 Sri Lanka is rated among the top holiday destinations in the world, and yet is relatively unexplored compared to the more popular beach holiday destinations in the world.
 A Slow Boat Around Sri Lanka hopes to bring beautiful Sri Lanka, its wonderful people, and its gorgeous beaches a little closer to you, hoping you will want to go there for your next vacation.

 The feature-length documentary of the expedition might take a few weeks to produce and upload for all to see.
-I may not be able to wait to share the wonderful experiences for so long and I plan to upload periodic video blogs so you can see for yourself the wonders of this incredible journey on a slow boat around this gorgeous pearl of the Indian Ocean.
+It may not be possible to wait to share the wonderful experiences for so long and the plan is to upload periodic video blogs so you can see for yourself the wonders of this incredible journey on a slow boat around this gorgeous pearl of the Indian Ocean.